 Some use butter or crisco shortening and others a vegetable oil.
 I opted for the oil version as I did not have any shortening on hand and I wanted an alternative to butter.

 My first try was an epic failure, as I could not get my dough to come together!

 Thankfully I did not give up!
 After the fourth attempt, I got them just right.

 You can start forming the knots as soon as your taralluci dough is ready, however if your dough is too soft simply cover it with a plastic wrap and set it aside for 15 minutes.
 This will make it easier to roll out and it bears mentioning that the dough is very forgiving.
 So if you mess up the knots at the beginning, simply re-roll them!

 If the dough is still too soft after the resting time, work in a little more flour, just enough to to be able to roll the taralluci.

 Place them about 2 inches apart on your cookie sheet to give them room to grow.
 They do not spread out too much but puff up rather prettily.
 When ready they will look pale golden in color with a slight browning on the outer edges.

 The taralluci can also be topped with sprinkles of your choice.
 I love them just the way they are!!

 The dough can also be mixed together entirely by hand and then kneaded til soft and pliable but requires a lot more elbow work.

-Whichever way you make them, enjoy with coffee, tea or even a cold glass of milk!
+Whichever way you make them, enjoy these yummy cookies with coffee, tea or even a cold glass of milk!

 - COOKIE DOUGH